 To prove the theorem, we build the generating set $\cG$ in such a way that distinct generating words can not have the same length.
-We show that the sequential entropy in this case is controlled by the sequence of the cardinalities of elements in $\cG$ and then vary these cardinalities to achieve the $\epsilon$-bound for the entropy.
+We show that the concatenation entropy in this case is controlled by the sequence of the cardinalities of elements in $\cG$ and then vary these cardinalities to achieve the $\epsilon$-bound for the entropy.
 It turns out that such statement holds for any coded shift when the number of the generating words of fixed length is uniformly bounded.
-We establish this fact in the next lemma by constructing an isomorphism between $X_{\rm seq}$ and a certain generalized version of the $S$-gap shift on a large alphabet.
-Then we use properties of this shift to make assertions about the invariant measures on $X_{\rm seq}$.
-As a nice by-product of this approach we obtain a formula for the sequential entropy of a coded shift with bounded rate of growth of generating words.
+We establish this fact in the next lemma by constructing an isomorphism between $X_{\rm con}$ and a certain generalized version of the $S$-gap shift on a large alphabet.
+Then we use properties of this shift to make assertions about the invariant measures on $X_{\rm con}$.
+As a nice by-product of this approach we obtain a formula for the concatenation entropy of a coded shift with bounded rate of growth of generating words.

-The classical $S$-gap shift associated to a set $S$ of non-negative integers is on the alphabet $\{0,1\}$ consists of strings where the number of 1's between any two 0's must be an element of $S$.
-For us, the $S$-gap shift is a coded shift with generating set $\{01^{s}: s\in S\}$.
+The classical $S$-gap shift associated with a set $S$ of non-negative integers on the alphabet $\{0,1\}$ consists of strings where the number of 1's between any two nearest 0's must be an element of $S$.
+We note that the roles of 0 and 1 are reversed here compared to the convention in the literature, but it is more convenient for introducing the generalization we need.
 The entropy of the $S$-gap shift is $\log \lambda$ where $\lambda$ satisfies